Maine surrogacy laws & gestational process guidelines

 Is Compensated Surrogacy Legal in Maine?

 Yes.
-According to Maine surrogacy laws, “a gestational carrier agreement may provide for payment of reasonable expenses.”
+According to regulations and eligibility requirements, “a gestational carrier agreement may provide for payment of reasonable expenses.”
 This is established when the surrogacy contract between surrogates and intended parents is drafted.
 In addition to their base pay, surrogates are compensated for their time, the medical risks they accept, and various expenses, including:

 Creating a Maine Surrogacy Contract